Hydroxyapatite Toothpaste For A Naturally White Smile

 The Sangi Company of Japan acquired the hydroxyapatite patent from NASA in 1978 and developed an enamel-restorative toothpaste that is still the gold standard for fighting cavities in Japan today.

 - Nano hydroxyapatite particles are small enough to settle into all of the microfissures in your enamel and start the remineralization process.
 Nano hydroxyapatite is known for being the gold standard to treat sensitive teeth in Japan.
-There is NO evidence that nano-hydroxyapatite is dangerous to human health.
+The SCCS has approved nano hydroxyapatite particles that are rod-shaped particles (not needle shaped) and the particles are not coated or surface modified.

 - Micro hydroxyapatite particles are bigger than nano particles.
 Micro hydroxyapatite is sourced from nature, not made in the lab.